opendeliveryplatform/opendp.github.io/_posts/2017-12-30-motivation.markdown

 ---
 layout: post
-title: "Motivation"
+title: "Motivation for OpenDP"
 category: misc
 date: "2017-12-30 21:00:28 +0100"
 author: richard.attermeyer
 ---
-Just kicking of the new open delivery project at the end of the year.
+I am just kicking off the new open delivery project at the end of the year.
 I've been working ont this project for some time in my spare time.
 Before I changed position in my company during summer, I was very much involved in building continuous delivery platforms for different customers.

+### Provisioning App
-The last one involved the automation of deployment of the Atlassian stack into an Amazon AWS VPC and developing a provisioning app.
+The last project involved the deployment automation of an Atlassian stack into an Amazon AWS VPC and developing a provisioning app.
 This provisioning app allows to create the required resources (Confluence spaces, Jira Project, Bitbucket projects and repositories